RomainDWipsea/ObeDeep/README.md

   |- img1.jpg
   |- All images regardless of the training/test set

+## Networks
+All networks structures will be save as cfg files in the cfg/ folder.
+Parsing functions will then allow to load it and use it in pytorch.

 ## Contributing
 Contribution are not open at the moment, please contact me if you want to add something : romain.dambreville@irisa.fr